janoma/STL-algorithms-study/README.md

 welcome!__

 ## Cloning/running
-Although many functions came before C++11, I'm using it for the tests.
+Although many functions came before it, I'm using C++11 for the tests.
 That would be the only requirement, along with [Boost.Test](http://www.boost.org/doc/libs/1_60_0/libs/test/doc/html/index.html).
 ```